zaiisao/Documentation/en/Audio Broadcast/media_relay_apple.md

 # Co-host across Channels
 ## Introduction

-Co-hosting across channels refers to the process where the Agora SDK relays the media stream of a host from a live-broadcast channel (source channel) to a maximum of four live-broadcast channels (destination channels).
+Co-hosting across channels refers to the process where the Agora SDK relays the media stream of a host from a live interactive streaming channel (source channel) to a maximum of four live interactive streaming channels (destination channels).
 It has the following benefits:

 - All hosts in the relay channels can see and hear each other.
 - The audiences in the relay channels can see and hear all hosts.